shipshapecode/website-nuxt/content/blog/posts/2022-08-04-add-desktop-notifications.md

 new NotificationService();
 ```

-We arecreating the JavaScript class, `NotificationService`, with methods that will handle checking the permission settings, requesting permissions, and then showing a notification if granted.
+We are creating the JavaScript class, `NotificationService`, with methods that will handle checking the permission settings, requesting permissions, and then showing a notification if granted.

 Let's start with checking for and asking for permission to show notifications from our site.